Grades & Exams

 Final examinations are given at the end of each term, on the days indicated in the College’s academic calendar.
 Exams are scheduled according to a University-wide Final Exam Schedule, determined in coordination with Columbia.

 Exact times and room numbers for individual exams can be found here for Barnard courses and here for Columbia courses.
 Please note that exams are generally not held in the room used by the class during the regular semester.
 Exam room locations are finalized approximately one month before exams begin.

 Students will occasionally have two exams scheduled for the same time.
 If you have exam conflict (two exams at the same time) or exam hardship (defined as three exams within a 24-hour period or four exams within a 48-hour period), please go to the Barnard Registrar's Office.

 Examinations are not rescheduled to accommodate travel plans.

 Students who need to miss their regular final examination due to illness or emergency should contact their instructor and the Dean of Studies office on the morning of the exam.
 Students who follow this procedure may be approved to take a deferred exam.
 Dean of Studies approval is required.

 Deferred examinations for Barnard students (for courses taught both at Barnard and Columbia) will be administered in the beginning of the following semester (exact dates are listed in the academic calendar).
+The fee for each deferred examination is $10.00.
 The Deferred Exam Form must have been filed with the Barnard Registrar's Office.
 The schedule for deferred exams for fall classes will be posted by January 15th and the schedule for deferred exams for spring classes will be posted by September 4th.

 **To accommodate the large number of students who deferred fall 2019 exams, the College will offer a self-scheduled exam process for the majority of deferred exams.
 A self-scheduled exam model allows students to select when to take their exams from among a number of blocked exam time periods.
 The details can be found here.**